PhilipZubel/task-search-quality/README.md

 ## Models
 The following popular ranking algorithms are assessed on the dataset benchmark: BM25, BM25 + RM3, ANCE, TCT-ColBERT v2, MiniLM-L6.
-These ranking are supported by Pyserini[link] and Marqo[link].
-Pygaggle's[link] implementation of T5 reranking is applied on top of each ranking model.
+These ranking are supported by [Pyserini](https://github.com/castorini/pyserini) and [Marqo](https://www.marqo.ai/).
+[Pygaggle](https://github.com/castorini/pygaggle)'s implementation of T5 reranking is applied on top of each ranking model.
 Additionally, Reciprocal Rank Fusion (RRF) between BM25 + RM3 and TCT-ColBERT v2 is assessed.

 ## Runs
 Initial retreival of depth 50 is evaluated.
-Reranking is applied on all retrieved documents.
-The runs of each evaluated architecture can be found here[link].
+Reranking is applied on all retrieved tasks.

 ## Annotations
 A total of 12,141 annotations have been created for the two task domains.